jamesjiayu/ChatBotHFFiles/README.md

 # CodeLlama Chatbot with Document Context

-This is a Gradio-based chatbot application that utilizes the CodeLlama-34b-Instruct-hf model from Hugging Face for conversational interactions.
+This Gradio-based chatbot application utilizes the CodeLlama-34b-Instruct-hf model from Hugging Face for conversational interactions.
 It allows users to upload `.txt` or `.docx` files to provide additional context for the chatbot's responses.

 ## Features